-• Provide a co-ordinated management plan for the construction of footpaths and shared pathways within the Eurobodalla Shire Council area.
+• provide a co-ordinated management plan for the construction of footpaths and shared pathways within the Eurobodalla Shire Council area.

-The objectives of this strategy are to:
+The objectives of this Strategy are to:

-- Develop a practical network of facilities that can be used by all of its residents and visitors. - Implement the adopted priority system for provision of facilities, as funding becomes available. - · Promote the environmental, recreational, health and economic benefits of walking and cycling. - Encourage walking and cycling as alternative modes of transport. - Increase the safety of pedestrians and cyclists through: - Engineering - Education - Encouragement - Identify programs that can improve pedestrian and bike safety in the region.
+- develop a practical network of facilities that can be used by all residents and visitors - implement the adopted priority system for provision of facilities, as funding becomes available - promote the environmental, recreational, health and economic benefits of walking and cycling - encourage walking and cycling as alternative modes of transport - increase the safety of pedestrians and cyclists through: - ✤ Engineering - Education - Encouragement - identify programs that can improve pedestrian and bike safety in the region.

-To ensure that these objectives are met, the following goals have been set:
+To ensure these objectives are met, the following goals have been set:

-- Use of the facilities on a daily basis through peak periods - No received complaints regarding the use of the facilities - · Little evidence of vandalism of the facility - A reduction in the number of reported accidents throughout the Shire
+- use of the facilities on a daily basis through peak periods - no received complaints regarding the use of the facilities - little evidence of vandalism of the facility - a reduction in the number of reported accidents throughout the Shire.

-2.3.2 Strategy Overview
+1.3.2 Strategy Overview

-This strategy is divided into a number of sections.
+This Strategy is divided into a number of sections:

-- Section 1 (this section) provides an overview of the strategy, sets out the overall Goals, Principles, and Objectives - Section 2 looks into the issues for consideration. - Section 3 identifies the future demand and how this will be managed - Section 4 addresses the types of facilities that can be provided, identifies what has been provided and identifies any gaps in provision, details a pointscore system for the prioritizing of projects, outlines users and their requirements and looks at the operational demands placed on Council - Section 5 looks at each of the components of the strategy in detail - Section 6 addresses the implementation and evaluation of the strategy
+- Section 1 (this section) provides an overview of the Strategy, sets out the overall Goals, Principles, and Objectives - Section 2 notes the issues for consideration - Section 3 identifies the future demand and how this will be managed - Section 4 addresses the types of facilities that can be provided, identifies what has been provided and identifies any gaps in provision, details a pointscore system for the prioritising of projects, outlines users and their requirements and looks at the operational demands placed on Council - Section 5 looks at each of the components of the strategy in detail - Section 6 addresses the implementation and evaluation of the Strategy.

-As well as the main body of the document there are a number of Appendices.
+As well as the main body of the document there are a number of Appendices:

-- Appendix 1 Contains the catchment analysis done to identify what is already in place and what is required. - Appendix 2 Lists the works proposed, - Appendix 2 Maps and lists the networks proposed - Appendix 3 Maps the works proposed
+- Appendix 1 Contains the catchment analysis done to identify what is already in place and what is required

+- Appendix 2 Lists the works proposed

+- Appendix 3 Maps the works proposed.

-In accordance with Council's adopted policy and format for its strategic documents, this strategy is based on the Pressure-Response model.
+In accordance with Council's adopted policy and format for its strategic documents, this Strategy is based on the Pressure-Response model.
 In this model the following areas are addressed: